 - Cloud based analysis suite allows physicians to analyze data anywhere

-- Construction of 2D and 3D maps of the inner surface of the colon
+- Construction of maps of the inner surface of the colon

 - Pre-analysis and bookmarking of suspicious findings by an expert technician

-In a multi-center, open label prospective study performed in Israel, the C-Scan System demonstrated high sensitivity and specificity at detecting polyps before they may transform into cancer.
-The study was designed to determine the performance of the C-Scan System compared with FIT (fecal immunochemical test), a commonly used non-invasive colorectal cancer screening test; with colonoscopy as the reference method.
+In a multi-center, open label prospective study performed in Israel, the C-Scan System demonstrated high sensitivity and specificity for the detection of precancerous polyps when compared to FIT (fecal immunochemical test), a commonly used non-invasive colorectal cancer screening test.
+Colonoscopy was used as the reference method.

 - Sensitivity – ability to correctly identify patients with polyps